Pinjarra massacre: Preparations

 Stirling had wanted to begin on 17 October, but a Murray man seen in Perth was suspected of being a spy for Calyute and so the expedition was delayed one week.

-On the morning of Saturday 25 October, Stirling and Roe left Perth and travelled southwards to the Preston Ferry, there waiting for surveyor George Smyth and Corporal Julius Delmidge, who had brought supplies south by boat from Perth.
+On the morning of Saturday 25 October, Stirling and Roe left Perth and travelled southwards to the Preston Ferry, there waiting for surveyor George Smyth and Corporal Julius Delmage, who had brought supplies south by boat from Perth.
 Spare horses from the ferry were loaded with supplies as the party set off to Hamilton Hill, skirting Fremantle to the east.
 There they were joined by Ellis and the five mounted police, superintendent Richard Meares and his son, Seymour.
 They then rode south to Peel's homestead where they were joined by Peel and two others.
 On the morning of 27 October, ten soldiers of the 21st Regiment, two corporals and eight privates, arrived to join the party.
 Ammunition was issued to a party on 27 October 1834, and they were issued with several weeks' supplies, as the soldiers were to remain at Pinjarra and establish the planned garrison there.
 Leaving Peel's farm they crossed the Serpentine River and went forward to the Murray delta where tracks of a sizeable group of Aboriginal men women and children were discovered heading towards Pinjarra.
 In the late afternoon, they camped at Jinjanuk, 10 mi from the mouth of the Murray River, so that they could begin the attack early next morning when they judged the Aboriginal group would be least prepared.